How Much Does a Business Coach Cost?

 Important factors to consider:

 • You commit yourself to doing those strategies – enthusiastically – because you will get something for it – in spite of the strategies seeming uncomfortable or different from what you have done in the past.
-Holding back does not get you the outcome you said you want.
+Holding back delays the outcome you said you want.

 • You select a program suitable for your current stage.
 Not too big – but not too small either.
 You can always upgrade later to get into a more aggressive (meaning faster) program.
 Or downgrade to maintain accountability.